LloydLabs/ntqueueapcthreadex-ntdll-gadget-injection/README.md

 4. The `NtQueueApcThreadEx` will force the IP to the gadget `ntdll.dll!<random pop r32; ret>`, and return into `SystemArgument1`
 5. ✨tada✨

 There are hundreds gadgets which can be used inside `ntdll.dll` (from my build, at least) - making this tricky to detect.
-With the nature of the call, `SystemArgument1` is simply

 Upon inspecting the call, unlike traditional APC injection, `ApcRoutine` will simply point to a legitimate address inside of `ntdll.dll`.